 The “SNAM Sustainability Index,” launched by Sompo Japan Nipponkoa Asset Management Co., Ltd. in August 2012, is an investment fund for pension funds and institutional investors that invest in companies rated highly for their ESG performance.

-The Company has been selected as its constituent for eight years running since its inception.
+The Company has been selected as its constituent for nine years running since its inception.

 DBJ Employees Health Management Ratings

 “DBJ Employees’ Health Management Rated Loan Program” evaluates and selects companies with excellent initiatives for considering employee health using DBJ’s proprietary evaluation system and sets loan terms based on the result of the evaluation.
 It is the world’s first financing menu incorporating “employee health management ratings.”

 The Company has been assigned the Rating for its “advanced initiatives to Employees’ Health Management” in December 2018.

 Signed a loan agreement for the “Positive Impact Finance”